rwcarlsen/cppscratch/matprop.md

 * Whether or not displaced mesh locations should be used comes in on the passed in Location objects.

-* Plenty fast enough - can retrieve a few billion (constant) properties per minute on my machine in serial
+* Plenty fast enough - can retrieve a few billion (constant-valued) properties per minute on my machine in serial

 * Code is relatively simple and relatively short w.r.t. the current/legacy system.

+* Completely decoupled from MOOSE world and IO - easy to unit test thoroughly.